Steve-Fenton/astro-accelerator/src/pages/about.md

     alt: Dummy image
 ---

-Astro Boilerplate contains some Astro components and Markdown extensions.
-These provide essential features that are needed by most sites.
+This Astro boilerplate contains layouts, components, and extensions that provide essential features for most websites.

-You can adjust the existing theme by changing the CSS variables, or use it as the starting point for your own bespoke design.

-The customised elements include:

-- [Custom front-matter](/about/front-matter/) to power navigation features
-- A number of Astro components

-You can use an action to push your site to [GitHub Pages](/about/github-pages/).
+The CSS has been kept separate to the components to make it easier to replace entirely.
+The HTML is semantic, so applying drastically different styles and layouts should be easy enough.

+You can publish Astro sites to [GitHub pages](/about/github-pages/).
+Alternatively, you can run `npm run build` and push the `/dist/` folder to your preferred hosting infrastructure.

-## Where Next?
+Where Next?

 - Find out how to [get started](/about/getting-started/)